Suspect in fatal subway shooting in New York tied to notorious MS-13 gang, police say

 Breaking News Emails

-A suspect arrested in connection to a fatal subway shooting caught on video in New York City over the weekend has ties to the notorious MS-13 gang, police said Monday.
+A suspect arrested in connection with a weekend fatal New York City subway shooting that was caught on video "is a member" of the notorious MS-13 gang, police said Monday.

-The 26-year-old man who was arrested Sunday, and whose identity has yet to be released, is a member of MS-13, New York Police Department's Chief of Detectives Dermot Shea said at a press conference Monday.
+The 26-year-old man who was arrested Sunday, and whose identity has yet to be released, "was already known to police," Dermot Shea, the New York Police Department’s chief of detectives, said at a press conference.

 “He’s in our criminal-group database as an MS-13 member.
 He has been arrested before in New York City,” Shea said.